 This form is also now available online by clicking the following link: Special Event Equipment Use Application.
 Once this form is filled out and submitted online, it will be sent directly to the Parks & Recreation Department.
 All applications must include a refundable $250 equipment use deposit to the Parks & Recreation Department.
 Deposits are accepted in the form of cash or check (made out to TOML).

 2. Special Event Submittal Forms (>7 days)

-These requirements may be submitted electronically to Lauren Plum or turned in to the Parks & Recreation Office (437 Old Mammoth Road Suite 230).
+These requirements may be submitted electronically to Stuart Brown or turned in to the Parks & Recreation Office (437 Old Mammoth Road Suite 230).
 You will also have the option to attach supporting documents to the online Special Event Application if you have them prepared in advance of submitting that application.
 The requirements include:

 - Special Event Permit Payment - $230 for regular event or $500 for event that requires a temporary road closure and Town Council resolution (checks made payable to "TOML", or cash); checks must be made out separately from the Special Event Equipment Use deposit

 - Special Event Equipment Use Deposit - $250 (checks made payable to "TOML", or cash); checks must be made out separately from the Special Event Permit Payment

 - Supporting documentation: